 EDI strives to advance diversity and inclusion at the National Institutes of Health, and ensure that the civil rights of all of our employees are protected.
-The Portfolio for Hispanics is directed at ensuring that this constituency remains a successful part of a broader diversity and inclusion strategy for the NIH.
+The Hispanic Employment Portfolio is directed at ensuring that this constituency remains a successful part of a broader diversity and inclusion strategy for the NIH.
 This portfolio is federally mandated, having its authority grounded in Presidential Executive Orders.

 At NIH we understand that our responsibility to diverse groups extends well beyond federal mandates.
 We define diversity broadly to include all elements of our human identities and to encompass every aspect of difference.
 Within EDI, we are interested in leveraging the ideas of each NIH employee to fuel innovation and drive health discovery.
 The Hispanic constituency is a critical piece of our overall diversity strategy.

 David Rice graduated in 2009 from Catholic University of America with a degree in Psychology, with a focus on social stigmas of people with Intellectual Disabilities.
 He has been at National Institutes of Health (NIH) since October 2009, as a Management Analyst for the National Eye Institute (NEI) and the National Institute on Deafness and Other Communications Disorders (NIDCD).
 Being Deaf since the age of 4, he has a strong interest in Disability Community.
 His work within the disability community started as a sophomore in high school, where he worked summer camps for children with intellectual and physical disabilities.
 While in college he was part of the first American Sign Language (ASL) program, where students live a dorm in which hearing and Deaf students shared their desire to learn ASL.
 He was also active in outreach for people with disabilities at Catholic University.